masa-finance/masa-oracle/docs/guides-and-tutorials/staking-guide.md

 title: Staking Guide
 ---

-This guide provides a comprehensive guide on how to stake tokens on the Masa Oracle Node.
+This guide provides a comprehensive guide on how to stake tokens on the Masa Protocol Node.
 Staking is a crucial process for participating in the network and securing it.
 Follow the steps below to stake your tokens successfully.

 ## Prerequisites

 Before you begin the staking process, ensure you have:

-- Cloned the Masa Oracle Node repository to your local machine.
+- Cloned the Masa Protocol Node repository to your local machine.
 - Installed all the necessary dependencies as outlined in the project's README.
-- Successfully built the Masa Oracle Node executable.
+- Successfully built the Masa Protocol Node executable.

 ## How to Stake

-Staking on the Masa Oracle Node involves specifying the amount of tokens you wish to stake and using the staking functionality built into the node.
+Staking on the Masa Protocol Node involves specifying the amount of tokens you wish to stake and using the staking functionality built into the node.
 Here's how to do it:

-1. **Open a Terminal:** Navigate to the directory where the Masa Oracle Node is located.
+1. **Open a Terminal:** Navigate to the directory where the Masa Protocol Node is located.

 2. **Execute the Staking Command:** Use the following command to initiate staking: